geon0325/NT-SSM/README.md

 ## Overview

-GCF models such as LightGCN compute a user–item score by implicitly aggregating similarities over a huge number of multi-hop *neighbor pairs*, so how contrastive learning (CL) chooses which neighbor pairs to upweight during training turns out to matter a lot for recommendation quality.
-We show that the widely-used Sampled Softmax (SSM) loss upweights neighbor pairs based only on item-side structural similarity, ignoring the user side, and applies the same rule to every type of neighbor pair (user–user, item–item, user–item, item–user) even though the best strategy differs across types.

-**NT-SSM** fixes both issues with a bidirectional objective and per-type coefficients that adaptively control how strongly each neighbor-pair type gets upweighted.
-Across four datasets (LastFM, MovieLens-1M, Yelp2018, Amazon-Book) and three GCF backbones (LightGCN, SimGCL, NCL), NT-SSM consistently improves over SSM, with double-digit NDCG@20 gains on several dataset/backbone combinations, at a modest training-time overhead and no extra learnable parameters.
-Full results and derivations are in the paper.
+Graph collaborative filtering (GCF) predicts user–item relevance by aggregating interactions over a large number of multi-hop neighbor pairs.
+We show that the widely used Sampled Softmax (SSM) loss induces suboptimal neighbor-pair update dynamics by relying primarily on item-side structural similarity and treating all neighbor-pair types identically.
+We propose **NT-SSM**, a neighbor-type-aware contrastive objective that jointly considers user- and item-side structural similarity and adaptively controls updates for different neighbor-pair types.
+NT-SSM consistently improves recommendation performance across multiple datasets and GCF backbones with only modest training overhead and no additional learnable parameters.

 ## Requirements